High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Discussion

 \section{Discussion}

 We study a framework to integrate longitudinal features from the structural MR images for AD prediction based on varying coefficient models.
 We propose a novel variable selection method by combining smoothing splines and Lasso, which enables simultaneous selection and estimation and is adaptive to heterogeneous longitudinal data.
-To illustrate the effectiveness of the proposed method, we conduct experiments with the ADNI dataset and show that the proposed method outperforms the state-of-the-art longitudinal analysis methods.
+Our work is the first in the literature to model nonlinear progressions of longitudinal features in the high-dimensional setting.
+For validating our method, we conduct experiments with the ADNI dataset and show that the proposed method outperforms the state-of-the-art longitudinal analysis methods.

-Our work is the first in the literature to model nonlinear progressions of longitudinal features and propose a novel effective variable selection method for the high-dimensional setting.
-This method shows superior performance in real data AD prediction.
 It is promising and easy to implement the proposed method in other longitudinal data analysis examples.

-There are many interesting future directions.
-For example, we only use MR images for AD prediction in this paper.
-It is of interest to apply the proposed method to integrate multi-modal data including MRI, PET, and functional MRI.
+It would be interesting to use the predicted ADAS-Cog scores in a statistical classification model to predict whether a new MCI subject will become a converter or not.
+Here, the MCI-C and MCI-NC subjects need to be trained together, which is slightly different from experiments in Section \ref{sec:experiment}.
+Furthermore, we only use MR images for AD prediction in this paper.
+It would be of great interest to apply the proposed method to integrate multi-modal data, including MRI, PET, and functional MRI.
 We expect the integration of multi-modal information would further improve the accuracy of the AD prediction.
+Another important future direction is to understand whether incorporating the known or estimated correlation structure between measurements at the same covariate, $x_{ij}(t_{i1}),\ldots,x_{ij}(t_{im_i})$, into our method (\ref{eqn:highdimenscheme}) and (\ref{eqn:equivform}) can improve the selection or estimation results for varying coefficients $\beta_1(\cdot),\ldots,\beta_p(\cdot)$.